The cost of maintaining a car can be expensive. There is nothing better than figuring out how to lower your car expenses.

 Be a mystery shopper to have your car serviced or to get a free oil change

 There are several companies out there that will pay you to take your car in to be serviced.
 Many of these companies will not only pay for the cost of your car maintenance, but they will also pay you for your time and sometimes even the mileage to get to a dealership or mechanic!

 Earn gas points shopping at your local grocery store

-I'm not 100% loyal to one grocery store, but I always check out a couple grocery stores deals each week that offer discounts on gas purchases.
-I can earn 10 cents off a gallon, up to $3.00 off a gallon, based on the amount of groceries I purchase.
+I’m not 100% loyal to one grocery store, but I always check out a couple of grocery stores deals each week that offer discounts on gas purchases.
+I can earn 10 cents off a gallon, up to $3.00 off a gallon, based on the number of groceries I purchase.